Siggg/yarss2imap/README.md

     >>> True in [title in folderName.decode() for folderName in folders] True

-It moved the command message from the in inbox to that new folder.
+It moved the command message from the inbox to that new folder.

     >>> agent.select(mailbox='INBOX')
     'OK'